 NOTE: Colorado school boards are required by law to adopt a policy on this subject and the law contains some specific direction as to the policy content or language.
 This sample policy contains the content/language that CASB believes best meets the intent of the law.
 However, the board should consult with its own legal counsel to determine appropriate language that meets local circumstances and needs.

-The Internet and electronic communications (email, chat rooms and other forms of electronic communication) have vast potential to support curriculum and student learning.
-The Board of Education believes they should be used in schools as a learning resource to educate and to inform.
+Technology, which includes the Internet, electronic communications, social media, applications and artificial intelligence tools has vast potential to support curriculum and student learning.
+The Board of Education believes appropriate technology should be used in schools as a learning resource to educate and to inform.

-The Internet and electronic communications are fluid environments in which students may access materials and information from many sources, including some that may be harmful to students.
-While it is impossible to predict with certainty what information students might locate or come into contact with, the district shall take reasonable steps to protect students from accessing material and information that is obscene, child pornography or otherwise harmful to minors, as defined by the Board.
-Students shall take responsibility for their own use of district technology devices to avoid contact with material or information that may be harmful to minors.
-For purposes of this policy, "district technology device" means any district-owned computer, hardware, software, or other technology that is used for learning purposes and has access to the Internet.
+Through the use of technology, students may access materials and information from many sources, including some that may be harmful to students.
+Although it is impossible to predict with certainty what information students might locate or come in contact with, the district will take reasonable steps to protect students from accessing material and information that is obscene, pornographic, or otherwise harmful to minors, as defined by the Board.
+Students are responsible for their own use of district technology devices to avoid contact with material or information that may be harmful to minors.
+For purposes of this policy, “district technology device” means any district-owned computer, hardware, software, or other technology that is used for learning purposes and has access to the Internet.

-Technology that blocks or filters material and information that is obscene, child pornography or otherwise harmful to minors, as defined by the Board, shall be installed on all district computers having Internet or electronic communications access.
-Students shall report access to material and information that is inappropriate, offensive or otherwise in violation of this policy to the supervising staff member.
-If a student becomes aware of other students accessing such material or information, he or she shall report it to the supervising staff member.
+Technology that blocks or filters material and information that is obscene, pornographic or otherwise harmful to minors, as defined by the Board, has been installed on all district computers having Internet or electronic communications access.
+Students must report access to material and information that is inappropriate, offensive or otherwise in violation of this policy to a staff member.
+If a student becomes aware of other students accessing such material or information, they must report it to a staff member.

-Students shall use district technology devices in a responsible, efficient, ethical and legal manner.
+Students must use district technology devices in a responsible, efficient, ethical and legal manner.

 Because technology and ways of using technology are constantly evolving, every unacceptable use of district technology devices cannot be specifically described in policy.
 Therefore, examples of unacceptable uses include, but are not limited to, the following.